-Colon inflammation was still evident five days after DSS consumption arrest.
+Colon inflammation was still evident 5 d after DSS consumption arrest.
 At day 10, mice still suffered from severe ulceration and goblet cell depletion (Table 3).
 In one third of the animals, severe transmural inflammation continued to be observed with an increased gap between crypt bases and muscularis mucosae (Figure 2A), with a greater proportion of mononuclear cells.
 The neutrophils were mostly located at the edges of ulcerated areas showing epithelial exocytosis within the mucosa and/or crypt epithelium.
 In other animals, light to moderate inflammation was generally located within mucosa and mucosa/submucosa with an equilibrated proportion of mononuclear cells and neutrophils.
-Colonic MPO activity did indeed remain 4-fold greater than in the untreated group, and IL-1β and IL-6 colonic concentrations were not different from day 7 (Table 2).
-However, gene expression of some pro-inflammatory markers (Il-1β, Il-6, Ptgs, Tnf-α) was decreased without reaching baseline values (Table 4).
-In vivo permeability increase continued to be observed at day 9 (Figure 1D), but was associated with a lower plasmatic concentration of the endotoxemic marker LBP when compared to day 7 (Table 2).
+Colonic MPO activity did indeed remain 4-fold greater than that in the untreated group, and IL-1β and IL-6 colonic concentrations were not different from day 7 (Table 2).
+However, gene expression of some pro-inflammatory markers (Il-1β, Il-6, Ptgs, Tnf-) was decreased without reaching baseline values (Table 4).
+In vivo permeability increase continued to be observed at day 9 (Figure 1D) but was associated with a lower plasmatic concentration of the endotoxemic marker LBP when compared to day 7 (Table 2).
 This was concomitant and likely explained by increased gene expression of tight junction proteins that started to regain basal levels at day 10 (Table 4).

 First signs of epithelial repair are measured in a context of active inflammation: Despite a high inflammatory score, the healing process became visible while the thickening of the colon wall increased (Table 2).
 Sharp crypt hypertrophy accompanied by mild hyperplasia with increased mitotic figures was indeed observed at day 10 compared to day 7 (Figure 2A and Table 3).
 The edges of ulcerated areas showed minimal healing by re-epithelization, and edema was graded from moderated to minimal (Table 3).
 However, qRT-PCR data indicated that most factors that contribute to colon remodeling and epithelial repair had already been induced at day 7, since the expression of corresponding genes was maintained or reduced at day 10.
 The Mmp7 gene expression was the notable exception with an almost 4–fold increase when compared to day 7 (Table 4).

-First healing sequences are associated with major changes in microbiota-adherent mucosa composition: The osmolarity of luminal content remained high while colon content was less watery at day 10 (Table 2).
+First healing sequences are associated with major changes in microbiota-adherent mucosa composition: The osmolarity of luminal content remained high, while colon content was less watery at day 10 (Table 2).
 At that point, the three main SCFA concentrations were still severely diminished, notably the acetate concentration (Table 5).
 In addition, the relative abundance of the butyrate-producing Clostridium cluster XIVa species was significantly increased compared to day 7, reaching its initial proportion.
-Nonetheless, microbial dysbiosis remained present compared to day 7, as evidenced by similar proportions of Bacteroidetes, Deferribacteres, Tenericutes and Proteobacteria phyla (Figures 3 and 4).
+Nonetheless, microbial dysbiosis remained present compared to day 7, as evidenced by similar proportions of Bacteroidetes, Deferribacteres, Tenericutes, and Proteobacteria phyla (Figures 3 and 4).

 Six days after maximal intensity of colitis, epithelial repair is actively engaged even though inflammation is still active (day 13)